 At time, when the weather is not so great or you have had a long day getting out there can be a bit of a struggle, even though you know how much your pup appreciates it.

 Some tips to get dog lovers out walking include:

-- Use your walk as a teaching moment by committing to teaching your dog something new when you are out and about.
+- Use your walk as a dog teaching moment by committing to teaching your dog something new when you are out and about.
 Apps like Puppr – Dog Training & Tricks app allow you to take dog training tips on the go with lessons and photo sharing to share the evidence and connect with the community when your dog has mastered his new skill.
 Find a new dog sport to incorporate and teach your dog like dog frisbee or dog soccer (yes it is a thing!)

 - Try a new outfit.
 Winter is a great excuse for a splurge on matching trench coats for you and your dog or maybe just a new bandana.
 Either way this established trick is sure to motivate and put some fun in your next walk.